Supplier Registration Form

 The University of Washington's preferred payment method is by payment card, also known as ePayables.
 Read more about the ePayables program including frequently asked questions, payment terms and conditions and more on the ePayables website.

 Taxpayer ID Number Verification

 Effective July 1st, 2010, Procurement Services implemented a new procedure to verify that the Taxpayer ID Number (TIN) and the name of any 1099 reportable supplier is consistent with Internal Revenue Service information.
 The IRS matches the information we provide on a suppliers’ 1099-MISC form with information the supplier reports on their federal income tax return.
 Any differences, however insignificant, may result in IRS penalties.
 In order to avoid penalties, it is imperative that the information provided to the UW on a Supplier Registration Form matches EXACTLY with how it appears on the income tax return submitted to the IRS.

 If you are a sole proprietor or disregarded LLC, you must enter your individual name on the first line of the Supplier Registration form and any business name on the second line, if applicable.

 How to Find a Supplier in the Vendor Database

 |How do you search for a supplier in PAS||

-There are two ways to search for a supplier in the PAS system:
+There are three ways to search for a supplier in the PAS system;

 |What if the supplier is not in the Vendor Database?||